Meeting the community's needs for over a century

 The way Waypoint continues to impact lives today

-Today, nearly 125 years after its foundation, Waypoint serves individuals from all backgrounds through its Shelter and Housing Program, Domestic Violence Victim Services, and child care.
+Today, nearly 125 years after its foundation, Waypoint serves individuals from all backgrounds through its Homeless & Housing Services, Domestic Violence Victim Services, and Child Care Services.
 Waypoint’s rich tradition of assisting women and children in Cedar Rapids and surrounding Iowa communities persists as Waypoint continues to find new ways to help individuals in crisis.

 Last fiscal year, Waypoint served over 7,000 individuals in seven Northeastern Iowa counties, and each day, over 500 children receive our high quality child care.